 This applies not just to luxury goods but even day-to-day consumables such as coffee and wine.
 Modern consumers want to know that their consumption choices are socially responsible and environmentally friendly—and they are willing to put their wallets where their mouths are.

-According to a survey conducted by data and measurement company Nielsen, 66 percent of respondents indicated that they’re willing to pay more for products and services that come from companies that are committed to positive social and environmental impact.
+According to a survey conducted by data and measurement company Nielsen, 66% of respondents indicated that they’re willing to pay more for products and services that come from companies that are committed to positive social and environmental impact.

 This is especially so when it comes to food—at least, for Americans.
 A recent study commissioned by the USDA (U.S. Department of Agriculture) found that more than half of Americans were concerned about bioengineered food.

-With a digital supply chain, for example using QR codes, brand and marketing managers would be able to track and trace their products back to their provenance, providing consumers with tangible proof to reassure them that what they are consuming is indeed genuine and securing their loyalty.
+With a digital supply chain, for example, using QR codes, brand and marketing managers would track and trace their products back to their provenance, providing consumers with tangible proof to reassure them that what they are consuming is indeed genuine, securing their loyalty.

 In the case of food, many brands are interested in using QR codes on packaging “to disclose GMO and other food information [which] provides a couple of major benefits to food manufacturers.”
 Already, Austrian grocery chain SPAR Österreich has taken a more direct approach, deploying over a hundred iBeacons per store which would allow them to “issue tailored messages about promotional campaigns to customers.”

 As you can see, such ‘smart packaging’ provides brand and marketing managers with an additional channel to engage end-consumers.
-Gamification, loyalty programs, and storytelling are some ways in which you can encourage consumers to follow, re-engage, and advocate for your brand and products.
+Gamification, loyalty programs, and storytelling are ways to encourage consumers to follow, re-engage, and advocate for your brand and products.

 In addition, such campaigns provide valuable data points such as what products consumers are looking for, when demand is high for them, and how they prefer to receive deliveries.
 Armed with this knowledge, brand and marketing managers can provide the relevant information at the right moment in the consumer journey to maximize conversions or reinforce brand promises.